Health Services

 The Health Services office is located on the 2nd floor of the Kent Campus Building near Student Development.
 A private entrance is at the end of the hallway and is shared with Counseling Services.
 Services are free, and Health Services does not bill insurance.

 Contact your Community Advisor (CA) or Area Coordinator if you become ill or injured.
-They will assist you in accessing care.
+They will help you access care off campus.

 For a phone assessment of a medical situation (daily and weekends):